turbot/tailpipe-plugin-aws/docs/tables/aws_alb_access_log/index.md

 ---
 title: "Tailpipe Table: aws_alb_access_log - Query AWS ALB Access Logs"
-description: "AWS ALB Access logs capture detailed information about the requests that are processed by an Application Load Balancer.
+description: "AWS ALB access logs capture detailed information about the requests that are processed by an Application Load Balancer.
 This table provides a structured representation of the log data, including request and response details, client and target information, processing times, and security parameters."
 ---

-# Table: aws_alb_access_log - Query AWS ALB access logs
+# Table: aws_alb_access_log - Query AWS ALB Access Logs

 The `aws_alb_access_log` table allows you to query AWS Application Load Balancer (ALB) access logs.
 This table provides detailed information about requests processed by your load balancers, including client and target details, processing times, and security parameters.